-6.3.
+7.3.
 Reporting to the Health and Safety Executive

-The Headteacher will keep a record in the Every system of any accident, incident or dangerous occurrence (an event that do not cause harm but do have the potential to cause injury or ill health) which could result in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+Records will be kept in the Trust's compliance system of any accident, incident or dangerous occurrence (an event that does not cause harm but does have the potential to cause injury or ill health) which could result in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

-Logging a potentially Reportable Incident in Every notify your Hub Estates Manager of the incident.
-The Hub Estates Manager will forward the information for advice from the Trust's appointed Health and Safety Advisor who will report incidents, where appropriate, to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident. .
+Logging a potentially Reportable Incident in the Trust's compliance system will notify the Trust's appointed Health and Safety Advisor who will report incidents, where appropriate, to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.

-The issue will be 'completed' by your Hub Estates Manager on Every at such time as Delegated Services have either confirmed that they have reported the incident to the HSE or that it is unnecessary to do so.
-In the case of dangerous occurrences, the issue will be closed when any necessary remedial action has been taken.
+The logged incident will be 'reviewed' by your Hub Estates Manager on The Trust's compliance system at such time as the Trust's competent Health and Safety Advisor have H&S Policy Statement Section 2 Updated July 25 either confirmed that they have reported the incident to the HSE or that it is unnecessary to do so.
+In the case of dangerous occurrences, this will be logged as an issue in the Trust's compliance system and will only be closed when any necessary remedial action has been taken.